(0,2) Mirror Symmetry on homogeneous Hopf surfaces: mirror symmetry

 \end{enumerate} \end{definition}

-The good definition of the equivariant $A$-half and $B$-half twisted models follows as in \cite{StructuresHeluani} once we notice that $(g_x,J_x)$ is part of a generalized K\"ahler structure, where the second complex structure is given by the right invariant extension of $J_x$ to $K$ (see \cite[Example 4.8]{CaGu}).
+The fact that the equivariant $A$-half and $B$-half twisted models are well-defined follows as in \cite{StructuresHeluani} once we notice that $(g_x,I_x)$ is part of a generalized K\"ahler structure, where the second complex structure is given by the right invariant extension of $I_x$ to $K$ (see \cite[Example 4.8]{CaGu}).
 The conditions $Q_0^2 = G_0^2 = 0$ follow from the generalized K\"ahler identities.
-To give a more explicit description of the twisted models, recall that our solution of the Killing spinor equations $(V_+^{x},\operatorname{div}^{x}_+,J_x)$ has associated holomorphic Courant algebroids
+To give a more explicit description of the twisted models, recall that our solution of the Killing spinor equations $(V_+^{x},\operatorname{div}^{x}_+,I_x)$ has associated holomorphic Courant algebroids

 defined by reduction (see \cite[Theorem 1.20]{G2})